atomica-dev/land-x-safety-module/content/faq/faq.md

       Most pools give risk premiums in USDC, and rewards in LNDX/xToken.
   - header: What is a Cooldown Period?
     content: >
-      Stakers can withdraw their funds after a cooldown period specified in the Pool Details page.
-For example, if the pool has a Cooldown Period of 1 day, and you send a request for withdrawal now, you can execute the withdrawal transaction 24 hours (1 day) later.
+      Stakers can withdraw their funds after a cooldown period specified on the Pool Details page.
+For example, if the pool has a Cooldown Period of 1 day, and you submit a withdrawal request now, you can execute the withdrawal transaction 24 hours (1 day) later.
   - header: What is a Pool Cap (pool is Sold Out)?
     content: >